Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab2.md

 ### pyMC Presentation of Results

-The differences between PyMC and XLrisk are not based on fundamental mathematical differences, but based on interface changes between a spreadsheet and Python, as the laster tends to have a more terminal-focused UI/UX.
+The differences between PyMC and XLrisk are not based on fundamental mathematical differences, but based on interface changes between a spreadsheet and Python, as the latter tends to have non-graphical UI/UX.
 And the user is expected to define the interface through its commands and some of it is listed in {ref}`sec:software`.
 An case study is included below to assist the reader.

 ### Monte Hall Case Study - pyMC